Valletta Software Development

 — Regularly update security measures to address new threats and ensure compliance with industry standards and regulations.

-Leveraging augmented staff for legacy system enhancement
+Leveraging legacy staffing for system enhancement

 Integrating augmented staff provides a unique opportunity not just to maintain but to enhance legacy systems.
 Fresh perspectives can breathe new life into these systems, uncovering areas for improvement and fostering innovation even within the constraints of outdated technologies.